Code-Institute-Submissions/BitWise-Front-End_2/README.md

 2. Build Consistancy

 As I was becomming familiar with the React Library I tested a number of build methods to find which I was more comfortable with such as try/catch vs then/catch axios requests.
-As a result there are some inconsistancies in the build where I would look to update given more time.
+As a result there are some inconsistencies in the build which I would look to update given more time.

 3. General Knowledge